 \section{Abstract}

-This paper presents a novel optimization framework of modeling three-phase optimal power flow that involves uncertainty.
-The proposed uncertainty-aware optimization (UaO) framework is: 1) a deterministic framework that is less complex than the existing frameworks with uncertainty, and 2) convex such that it admits polynomial-time algorithms and mature distributed optimization methods.
-To construct the UaO framework, a methodology of learning-based uncertainty-aware modeling with prediction errors of stochastic variables as the measurement of uncertainty and a theory of data-driven convexification are proposed.
+This paper presents a novel optimization framework of formulating the three-phase optimal power flow that involves uncertainty.
+The proposed uncertainty-aware optimization (UaO) framework is: 1) a deterministic framework that is less complex than the existing optimization frameworks involving uncertainty, and 2) convex such that it admits polynomial-time algorithms and mature distributed optimization methods.
+To construct this UaO framework, a methodology of learning-aided uncertainty-aware modeling, with prediction errors of stochastic variables as the measurement of uncertainty, and a theory of data-driven convexification are proposed.
 Theoretically, the UaO framework is applicable for modeling general optimization problems under uncertainty.